 \subsection{Construction of pointwise prediction intervals}

-Using the data in the training sample, we carry out an expanding window approach to obtain the $h$-step-ahead density forecasts in the validation set for $h=1,\dots,19$.
+Using the data in the training sample, we applied an expanding-window approach to obtain $h$-step-ahead density forecasts in the validation set for $h=1,\dots,19$.
 For different forecast horizons, we have different numbers of curves in the validation set.
-For $h=1$, we have 20 years in evaluate the forecast errors; when $h=19$, we have two years to evaluate the residual functions between the holdout data in the validation set and their forecasts.
+For $h=1$, we have 20 years to evaluate forecast errors; for $h=19$, we have two years to evaluate the residual functions between the holdout data in the validation set and their forecasts.
 Based on these residuals, we can compute the functional standard deviation, which requires at least two years of data.
 The forecast errors can be denoted by $\widehat{\epsilon}_{\nu, x} = d_{\nu,x}-\widehat{d}_{\nu,x}$, where $\widehat{d}_{\nu,x}$ denotes the forecasts obtained from the two transformations, and $\nu=1,\dots, (21-h)$ denotes the number of observations in the validation set for $h=1,\dots,19$.
 When $h=1$, we have 20 observations in the validation set; when $h=19$, we have two observations.